๐Ÿ—จ๏ธCOMmunicator

 • Subscription models create direct creator-audience relationships, bypassing traditional media intermediaries

-• Diverse genre ecosystem (storytelling, interviews, education) shows how the medium adapts to multiple communication purposes
+• Diverse genre ecosystem (storytelling, interviews, education) shows how a single medium adapts to multiple communication purposes

 Blogging Platforms (WordPress, Medium)